zuplo/docs/docs/articles/local-development-services.md

 a Zuplo account and an existing project.
 You will be using the connections from your remote gateway.

-1. Run `npx zup login` to log into your account in your browser.
-2. Run `npx zup link` to bring in relevant information from your Zuplo account and project.
+1. Run `npx zup link` to bring in relevant information from your Zuplo account and project.
 Follow the prompt to select the right environment.
+For local development, we recommend selecting the development environment.
-3. At this point, you will see a file called `.env.zuplo` containing some information about the account, project, and environment that your local gateway is linked to.
+2. At this point, you will see a file called `.env.zuplo` containing some information about the account, project, and environment that your local gateway is linked to.

 :::warning

 As the .env.zuplo file could contain sensitive information, it should not be committed to your version system.
-Consider adding .env to your .gitignore file.
+Consider adding .env.zuplo to your .gitignore file.

 :::